Ready for movies in the cloud? Studios bet you are

 Starting this month, consumers can buy the first films offered with UltraViolet, a format designed to allow instant streaming or downloading on devices ranging from videogame consoles to tablets and Web-ready televisions.

-Walt Disney Co, the only major film studio not backing UltraViolet, plans to kick off a similar option in the coming months called Disney Studio All Access.
+Walt Disney Co (DIS.N), the only major film studio not backing UltraViolet, plans to kick off a similar option in the coming months called Disney Studio All Access.

 With a "buy once, play anywhere" message, studios hope consumers see more benefits to owning movies.
 Backers are pitching flexibility for multiple devices, the promise of owning rights to a movie for a lifetime, and the advantage of a cloud-stored copy not hogging hard-drive space.